-This castle was built between 1518 and 1527 by a rich banker – Gilles Berthelot, treasurer to the king of France.
-The castle was so luxurious that the king, François I, seized it, causing its owner to flee.
-By some miracle, the castle managed to survive the French revolution, making it an example of the royal lifestyle between the 16th and 19th century.
+Château d’Azay-Le-Rideau was built between 1518 and 1527 by a rich banker – Gilles Berthelot.
+Located in the west area of the Loire Valley, Azay-Le-Rideau is a prime example of an early-Renaissance château: with the intention of living a luxurious life, the craftsmanship of the stonework is breath-taking, as are the beautiful windows.
+As you climb up the Italian-styled loggia staircase, you can admire the central courtyard and the staircase itself, which is also decorated with salamanders and hermines of François I. The castle was so luxurious that the king, François I, seized it, causing its owner to flee.
+By some miracle, the castle managed to survive the French revolution, making it an example of the royal lifestyle between the 16th and 19th centuries.

 Villandry is the second most visited castle in the west side of Loire valley.
 It is famous for its extensive gardens, considered to be the best in the entire Loire Valley.
 Finished in 1536, Villandry was the last great Renaissance French castle built on the Loire.
 As another project financed by François I, the château and gardens were inspired by Italian Renaissance.
-The landscaped gardens are some of the finest in France, occupying 6 hectares, filled with completely manicured lime trees, ornamental vines, and fountains.
+The landscaped gardens are some of the finest in France, occupying 6 hectares, filled with beautifully manicured lime trees, ornamental vines, and fountains.

 The castle was built by Jean Le Breton, the finance minister of François I. Jean had served in Italy as an ambassador and had fallen in love with Italian Renaissance gardens.
 He razed the XIIth century castle that existed on the land, keeping only the old tower, to put up his own while designing Renaissance Italian-style gardens.

-Visiting the gardens of Villandry (€6.50 gardens only): Get the handout included with your admission ticket that will guide you through the gardens.
+Recommendations to visit the gardens of Villandry (€6.50 gardens only): Get the handout included with your admission ticket that will guide you through the gardens.
 The flowers, fountains, tunnels and even herbs seem to live in harmony.
 There are 85,000 plants, cared by 10 full-time gardeners.

 With its huge scale and prickly silhouette Château de Chambord is the most famous in the Loire Valley.
 It is surrounded by the largest park in Europe, which brings serenity and splendor to the impressive castle.
-Chambord is one of the crowning examples of French Renaissance architecture, and by the largest and most visited castle in the Loire Valley.
+Chambord is one of the crowning examples of French Renaissance architecture, and by far the largest and most visited castle in the Loire Valley.
 The castle has some 440 rooms, 365 fireplaces and 84 staircases.
 No to mention the turrets, chimneys, and a famous double-helix staircase.

 The castle was built between 1518 and 1532 by François I for his personal weekend retreat.
 During the construction, 1,800 workmen were employed.
-The grand architectural plan of the château, modeled after an Italian church, was a way to show off his power.
+The grand architectural plan of the château, modelled after an Italian church, was a way to show off his power.

-Gracefully arching over the Cher river, Chenonceau was nicknamed the “château of the ladies”, as it housed many famous women over the centuries, while their husband were away on the king’s business.
+Gracefully arching over the Cher river, Chenonceau was nicknamed the “château of the ladies”, as it housed many famous women over the centuries, while their husbands were away on the king’s business.
 Find a riverside view of the château that will allow wonderful pictures.
 You will be swept up in the magical architecture and the glorious surroundings: exquisite formal gardens and landscape parkland.